top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

-Malacca Tip: Weekdays vs Weekend Travel to Malacca
+Malacca Tip: Weekday vs Weekend Travel to Malacca

 Malacca (or Melaka) is a state in West Malaysia.
-When travellers go to Malacca, they will usually visit the historical city centre of Malacca, which is a UNESCO World Heritage Site with rich cultures and historical buildings.
-It is a place of interests.
-So it gets congested on weekends.
+When travellers go to Malacca, they will usually visit its historical city centre, which is a UNESCO World Heritage Site with rich cultures and historical buildings.
+It is a place of interests, so it gets congested on weekends.

-While most tourists, mostly Singaporeans and Malaysians from other states, visit Malacca's historical city on weekends, I prefer to be there on weekdays (except during school/public holidays).
-Less crowded and slower pace, weekdays' Malacca is more suitable for relaxation than over weekends.
+While most tourists, mostly Singaporeans and Malaysians from other states, visit Malacca's historical city on weekends, I prefer to be there on weekdays (except during school or public holidays).
+Less crowded and slower pace, weekdays in Malacca are more suitable for relaxation than over weekends.

 1. Easier to Get Transportation

 Firstly, getting transports to or from Malacca is easier on weekdays.
-There is no need to book coach tickets prior to the trip.
-Just turn up at the ticketing counter at any bus terminals and get the next available coach to Malacca.
+There is no need to pre-book coach tickets prior to the trip.
+Just turn up at the ticketing counters at any bus terminals and get the next available coach to Malacca.
 There are several coach services at any bus terminals and seats will usually be available.

-On weekends, it is necessary to secure transports ahead of the trip as they usually run out fast for popular places.
+On weekends, it is necessary to secure transports ahead of the trip as they usually run out fast for popular places like Malacca, which is very near to Singapore.

-I like to turn up at the bus terminal to get the next bus ticket as I will be paying in Malaysia ringgit and don't have to keep to a departure time.
-If I pre-book a coach online, I will have to pay using a credit card and incur exchange losses.
+I like to turn up at long-distance bus terminal, such as Larkin Sentral, to get the next available bus ticket as I will be paying in Malaysia ringgit and don't have to keep to a departure time.
+If I pre-book a coach online, I will have to pay using a credit / debit card and incur currency conversion losses.
 There will also be a departure time to keep to, it's either you turn up early and wait or missed the transport completely.

 2. Cheaper Accommodation

 Accommodation is always cheaper and readily available on weekdays and with more choices.
-I can also wait until the last-minute to make reservations online with agoda.com to get better deals.
+I can also wait until last minute to make reservations online to get better deals.
 Booking platforms usually give last-minute discounts to fill up hotel rooms instead of letting it go unoccupied.

 3. No Queues at Eating Places

-I encounter very few issues with long queues, crowded spaces, slow services and poor food quality that most people cited in food reviews.
-They were there on weekends with a string of frustrations and using reviews as a channel to express their unhappiness.
-I hardly encountered those issues on weekdays.
-That is how I enjoyed the food and ambience there, and sometimes, I got to chat with the owners and staff when they are not busy.
+I encounter very few issues with queues, crowded spaces, slow services and poor food quality that most people cited in food reviews.
+They were there on weekends with tons of frustrations and using reviews as a channel to express their unhappiness.
+I hardly encounter those issues on weekdays.
+That is how I enjoyed the food and ambience there, and sometimes, I get to chat with the owners or staff when they are not busy.
 This is what travelling means to me — to understand more about the locals and their cultures.

-If you are going there on weekdays, do note that most of the outlets in the old town close on Tuesdays or Wednesdays.
+If you are going there on weekdays, do note that most of the outlets in the old town will close on Tuesdays or Wednesdays.
 When opened for business, most outlets will also close for the day around 6pm or earlier.
 Do plan what you want to eat to skirt around their off-days.
-Be mindful of unscheduled off-days especially after school/public holidays in Malaysia and Singapore.
+Be mindful of unscheduled off-days especially after school or public holidays in Malaysia and Singapore.

 We also consolidated a list of local food outlets and included their off-days to the best of our knowledge.
 Check the posts below.